Talk show

-A talk show (or chat show in British English) is a television programming or radio programming genre structured around the act of spontaneous conversation.
-A talk show is distinguished from other television programs by certain common attributes.
-In a talk show, one person (or group of people or guests) discusses various topics put forth by a talk show host.
+A talk show or chat show is a television programming, radio programming and podcast genre structured around the act of spontaneous conversation.
+A talk show is distinguished from other television programs by certain common attributes; in a talk show, one person (or group of people or guests) discusses various topics put forth by a talk show host.
 This discussion can be in the form of an interview or a simple conversation about important social, political or religious issues and events.
 The personality of the host shapes the tone and style of the show.
 A common feature or unwritten rule of talk shows is to be based on "fresh talk", which is talk that is spontaneous or has the appearance of spontaneity.

-The history of the talk show spans back from the 1950s to the present.

-Talk shows can also have several different subgenres, which all have unique material and can air at different times of the day via different avenues.
+The talk show originated in the United States in the early 1950s.
+Talk shows can also have several different sub-genres, which all have unique material and can air at different times of the day via different avenues.